-Staff provide services to eligible veterans and eligible persons and businesses, primarily in underserved areas of each state in which they are approved to operate in accordance with 38 USC 4102A(h), when requested by a state and approved by
+Staff provide services to eligible veterans and eligible persons and businesses, primarily in underserved areas of each state in which they are approved to operate in accordance with 38 USC 4102A(h), when requested by a state and approved by VETS.

-VETS.
 Services are provided as a DVOP specialist, described in item 6 above, or as a LVER staff member, described in item 7 above, as appropriate.
+More information regarding the criteria for consolidated DVOP/LVER positions can be found in VPL 01-20.
+It is important to point out that DVOP/LVER staff are prohibited from serving non-veterans and that the secretary must conduct regular audits to ensure compliance with the limitations on DVOP/LVER duties.
+Limitations on DVOP/LVER duties and/or compliance audit requirements are cited in VPL 04-18, TEGL 19-13, and Sec.
+241 of VOW to Hire Heroes Act of 2011.

 - a.
-The SBE category, defined in VPL 03-14 (and change 1 and 2), or most recent VPL, implements the priority and maximum emphasis requirements of 38 USC 4103A(a).
+The SBE category, defined in VPL 03-14 (including changes 1 and 2), and VPL 03-19 (including changes 1 and 2), implements the priority and maximum emphasis requirements of 38 USC 4103A(a).
 Special service-connected disabled veterans and service-connected disabled veterans are included in the group of veterans who are given priority because they have an SBE.
 In addition, the SBE categories give priority to the other categories of veterans and eligible spouses who are educationally or economically disadvantaged, such as certain groups of veterans and spouses who have been removed from the workforce for significant periods of time. - b.
-An eligible veteran or eligible spouse is determined to have a SBE if he or she attests to meeting at least one of the following criteria: - (1) A special disabled or disabled veteran, as those terms are defined in 38 USC 4211(1) and (3); who is entitled to compensation (or who, but for the receipt of military retired pay, would be entitled to compensation) under laws administered by the Secretary of Veterans Affairs; or was discharged or released from active duty because of a service-connected disability; - (2) Homeless, as defined in Section 103(a) of the Stewart B. McKinney Homeless Assistance Act (42 USC 11302(a)); - (3) A recently separated service member, as defined in 38 USC 4211(6), who has been unemployed for 27 or more weeks in the previous 12 months; however, they need not be 27 consecutive weeks; - (4) An offender, as defined by WIOA, Section 3(38), who is currently incarcerated or who has been released from incarceration; - (5) Lacks a high school diploma or equivalent certificate; or - (6) Low-income individual (as defined by WIOA, Section 3(36)).
+An eligible veteran or eligible spouse is determined to have a SBE if he or she attests to meeting at least one of the following criteria: - (1) A special disabled or disabled veteran, defined in 38 USC 4211(1) and (3), as: - (a) A veteran who is entitled to compensation (or who but for the receipt of military retired pay would be entitled to compensation) under laws administered by the secretary of Veterans Affairs for a disability (i) rated at 30 percent or more, or (ii) rated at 10 or 20 percent in the case of a veteran who has been determined to have a serious employment handicap; or - (b) A person who was discharged or released from active duty because of a service-connected disability;